-SUBJECT Year 10 Science CORE/ELECTIVE Core LENGTH OF SUBJECT 1 semester DESCRIPTION This subject will continue the development of Science Understanding (SU), Science as a Human Endeavour (SHE) and Science Inquiry Skills (SIS).
+SUBJECT TITLE Science CORE/ELECTIVE Core LENGTH OF SUBJECT 1 x Semester SUBJECT DESCRIPTION This subject will continue the development of Science Understanding (SU), Science as a Human Endeavour (SHE) and Science Inquiry Skills (SIS).
 The coursework will include Chemistry, Biology, Physics, Earth and Space Science.
-ASSESSMENT Data test, student experiment, research investigation, examination.
-INDICATIVE COST There may be a cost associated with this subject (outside the SRS scheme).
-LINK TO SENIOR SUBJECTS This core subject provides a foundation in science understanding and science inquiry skills for all senior science subjects.
+ASSESSMENT OVERVIEW Data test, Student experiment, Research investigation, Examination COST There will be a cost associated with this subject LINK TO SENIOR SUBJECTS This core subject provides a foundation in science understanding and science inquiry skills for all senior science subjects.

-SUBJECT Year 10 Introduction to Senior Physical Science CORE/ELECTIVE Elective LENGTH OF SUBJECT 1 semester DESCRIPTION This subject will provide students with a foundation to concepts covered in senior Physics and senior Chemistry.
+SUBJECT TITLE Introduction to Senior Physical Science CORE/ELECTIVE Elective LENGTH OF SUBJECT 1 x Semester SUBJECT DESCRIPTION This subject will provide students with a foundation to concepts covered in senior Physics and senior Chemistry.
 Concepts include forces and motion, atomic structure & simple stoichiometry, electronic configurations, ionic, covalent bonding and rates of reaction.
-ASSESSMENT Data test, student experiment, research investigation, examination. соѕт There may be a cost associated with this subject (outside the SRS scheme).
-LINK TO SENIOR SUBJECTS Physics and Chemistry.
+ASSESSMENT OVERVIEW Data test, Student experiment, Research investigation, Examination COST There will be a cost associated with this subject LINK TO SENIOR SUBJECTS Physics and Chemistry

-SUBJECT Year 10 Introduction to Senior Life Science (Psychology/Biology) CORE/ELECTIVE Elective LENGTH OF SUBJECT 1 semester DESCRIPTION This subject will provide students with a foundation of key concepts covered in the senior Psychology and senior Biology courses.
+SUBJECT TITLE Introduction to Senior Life Science (Psychology/Biology) CORE/ELECTIVE Elective LENGTH OF SUBJECT 1 x Semester SUBJECT DESCRIPTION This subject will provide students with a foundation of key concepts covered in the senior Psychology and senior Biology courses.
 Concepts include cell biology, genetics, structure and function of the human brain and cognitive development.
-ASSESSMENT Data test, student experiment, research investigation, examination.

-INDICATIVE COST There may be a cost associated with this subject (outside the SRS scheme).
-LINK TO SENIOR SUBJECTS Psychology, Biology.
+ASSESSMENT OVERVIEW Data test, Student experiment, Research investigation, Examination COST There will be a cost associated with this subject LINK TO SENIOR SUBJECTS Psychology and Biology